Managing the Configuration of the Instance¶

 cat /etc/motd-passwdfrom the shell.

-Alternatively, you can view the System Log for the instance in the EC2 Management Console.
+Alternatively, view the System Log for the instance in the EC2 Management Console.
 After the messages that are displayed that show the status of the boot process, a message should appear that indicates what the administrative password was changed to.

-The message you should look for using either of the methods mentioned about will look like this:
+The message, using either of the methods mentioned, will look like this

 *** *** *** Admin password changed to: abcdefg *** ***